Fallin4uu/Sparkle-Clean/README.md

 Select the sparkle_clean database and go to the "Import" tab.

-Upload and import the database_setup.sql file provided in the repository to create and populate all necessary tables.
+Upload and import the sparkle_clean.sql file provided in the repository to create and populate all necessary tables.

 Database Connection: